seanyoung/cir/irp/README.md

 ## Encoding Pronto Hex

 The [Pronto Hex](http://www.hifi-remote.com/wiki/index.php?title=Working_With_Pronto_Hex) is made popular by the Philips Pronto universal remote.
 The format is a series of 4 digits hex numbers.
-This library can parse the long codes, there is no support for the short format yet.

 ```rust
 use irp::Pronto;